 What makes the songs make you feel for the characters?
 Well, for starters, songs are usually more powerful than words alone.
 Sometimes a musical’s use of crescendos makes a song feel strong and powerful, which is a very unique thing to see.
 The crescendo makes you see just how strong a character is and that can make you feel the emotions the song is trying to convey.
 There are key changes when it comes to a crescendo.
 Songs like “On My Own”, “One Day More”, “Defying Gravity” among others have a use of crescendos and crescendos help with emotions a lot.
 It lifts the song and makes a song even more powerful.

 I feel like the melody shows the nature of the emotions.
 A slow and quiet song is how you end up feeling love and the sad or heartbreaking songs fit under that category as well.
 “I’m Not That Girl” is an unrequited love song, but because the melody stays consistent throughout, it shows that Elphaba’s love for Fiyero is not that strong at that point in the story.
-But with the case of “On My Own”, which is another unrequited love song, the melody which has this whole introduction shows just dark and empty Eponine’s life is and when that sudden key changes after “all I see is him and me forever and forever”, the melody has a sudden key change and slowly builds up over time sells how just strong and deep Eponine’s love for Marius is.
+But with the case of “On My Own”, which is another unrequited love song, the melody which has this whole introduction shows just dark and empty Eponine’s life is and when that sudden key changes after “all I see is him and me forever and forever”, the melody slowly builds up over time sells how just strong and deep Eponine’s love for Marius is.
 So melody does play a part in the emotion of the song.
 The exciting songs have the pattern of starting and suddenly speeds up and that gives you the wow factor that an exciting is supposed to have.

 What is your opinion about feeling sympathy and empathy in musicals?
 Do you like the use of crescendos in musicals?
 Why you think songs bring out the emotions in the characters better than words alone?